Azdaroth/Azdaroth.github.io/source/_posts/2014-09-17-rails-useful-patterns.markdown

 end
 ```

-<p>We've encapsulated additional logic in separate classes in form of listeners and create quite flexible interface - we need another action in registration process but only in one type of registration, not all of them?
+<p>We've encapsulated additional logic in separate classes in form of listeners and created quite flexible interface - we need another action in registration process but only in one type of registration, not all of them?
 Just pass another listener into the constructor in controller.</p>

 <h2>Extract context classes</h2>